About The Momentum Investor

 Over the past 18 years, The Momentum Investor has built its reputation on the quality of its research and has a proven track record of outstanding performance.
 So much so, that it is now essential reading among both professional and private investors.
 More telling, however, is the undeniable fact that the shares it covers have consistently outperformed the FTSE All-share and those recommended by financial specialists in national newspapers.

-The Momentum Trading System: Our virtual TMI Trader Portfolio made a gain of 496% in the time we have operated it by applying this system (as at 8/10/15).
-This was a significant outperformance over the FTSE-100, the FTSE-All Share and the FTSE Small Cap Indices.
+The Momentum Trading System: Our virtual TMI Trader Portfolio is currently showing a gain of 574% (as at February 2020 issue publish date).
+This is a significant outperformance over the FTSE-100, the FTSE-All Share and the FTSE Small Cap Indices.

 Why invest in momentum stocks?
 Momentum investing is about investing in companies that are growing faster than most investors realise.
 The methods we use to unearth the stockmarket stars apply equally well to FTSE-100 stocks and small company shares alike, and even work in uncertain markets.